It’s scream season — why some love it and others have nightmares

 By Sandee LaMotte, CNN

-(CNN) — Do you love to scream at Halloween?
+(CNN) — Do you love to scream while watching horror movies?
 Or are you, like me, a certified scaredy-cat who avoids haunted houses and scary movies because my sleep depends on it?

 How you react to terror may lie in how you engage the world, according to Pamela Rutledge, director of the Media Psychology Research Center in Newport Beach, California, which conducts research to promote the use of media for positive social change.